umangSharmacs/TOPSIS-Umang-101983043/README.md

 ## Description

 The module is essentially a function in which you enter a CSV file containing the models you wish to choose from, as well as the weights and impacts.
-The module will output your csv file, along with 2 more columns, one being the TOPSIS score, and the other being the rank of each model.
+The module will output your csv file, along with 2 more columns, one being the TOPSIS score, and the other being the rank of each model as well as create a CSV file with your result.

 ## Installation